mariomo16/cs2-cfg-syntax/README.md

-# CS2 Config Highlighter
+# CS2 Config Syntax for Visual Studio Code

-Makes `.cfg` files clear and visually organized with color-coded syntax highlighting for easy editing.
+Makes Counter-Strike 2 `.cfg` files clear and visually organized with comprehensive color-coded syntax highlighting.
+Recognizes all console commands and variables (ConVars) as of October 25, 2025.
+Also compatible with Counter-Strike: Global Offensive `.cfg` files.

 ## Features